+91 9439400352 | 7504893215

 Where We Operate

-We work intensively across 90 villages in 3 key districts of Odisha: Nuapada, Kendrapara, and Kalahandi.
+We work intensively across 90 villages in 3 key districts of Odisha: Nuapada, Kendrapara and Kalahandi.
+Our projects combine environment, education, health, water and livelihood to reach nearly 50,000 people.

 Making a Difference